Saturday, July 27, 2019

 It was warm today, but much nicer then the previous week.
 I got started on the right side wing walk, cleaning and prep for the new product.
 Following the right wing I climbed aboard and tried to remove the double sided tape from the Kool Scoop, no luck.
 I'll get it off somehow, at least I have fresh double sided tape for when I sell the scoop.

 Next I worked on the Warren Gregoire leather yoke covers, they went on fairly easy and I think look great.
-It took some time to provide a whole for the PTT and the AP disconnect but overall pretty straight forward.
+It took some time to provide a hole for the PTT and the AP disconnect but overall pretty straight forward.

 Left Wing